ermannog/ermannog.github.io/docs/WindowsQuickAccess.md

 **Windos 10 User Profiles Root Folder:** *`shell:UserProfiles`*

-## Notes
+## Notes:
-- Windows 10 exposes all the user accessible folders using Windows Explorer through the command *"Shell"*, it is possible find the Windows special folder names examining the the *Name* value in the registry entries of the registry key *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions*
+Windows 10 exposes all the user accessible folders using Windows Explorer through the command *"Shell"*, it is possible find the Windows special folder names examining the the *Name* value in the registry entries of the registry key *HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\FolderDescriptions*.

 [Home](/)